Barley Risotto with Mushrooms Recipe

 Storage & Meal Prep

 Barley risotto keeps in the refrigerator for up to 3 days.
-Reheat gently on the stovetop with a splash of broth to loosen—barley absorbs liquid as it sits.
-Not ideal for freezing as the texture becomes grainy.
+Reheat gently with a splash of broth because barley absorbs liquid as it sits.

 Variations

-- Barley Risotto with Greens: Fold in 2 cups chopped spinach or kale in the last 5 minutes of cooking for a complete one-pot meal.
+- With Greens: Fold in chopped spinach, chard, or kale during the last few minutes of cooking.

-- Barley Risotto with Porcini: Soak 1 oz dried porcini in warm water 20 minutes.
-Use the soaking liquid as part of the broth for deep umami flavor.
+- With Dried Porcini: Soak dried porcini in warm water, chop them, and use the strained soaking liquid as part of the broth.

 FAQ